drshahizan/software-engineering/proposal/guideline.md

 - Mention any potential limitations or challenges that may arise during the project.
 - Provide a call to action for the client to approve the proposal and proceed with the project.

-In summary, a data science project proposal should clearly outline the objectives, scope, methodology, system architecture, risks, limitations, technical specification, timeline, deliverables, and budget of the project.
-It should be well-written, organized, and persuasive to convince stakeholders to invest in the project.
+In summary, a software engineering project proposal should provide a clear, detailed, and comprehensive plan for the development of software.
+It should address all key aspects of the project, including objectives, scope, methodology, timeline, budget, risk assessment, and conclusion.
+A well-crafted proposal can help ensure the success of the software project by aligning all stakeholders and providing a roadmap for the development team to follow.

 ## Markdown files and sharing it on Github
 Markdown is a simple and easy-to-use markup language for formatting plain text.
 It is widely used for writing documentation, README files, and proposals.